 All participants belong to a crew.
 Each crew can vary in size, but all crews consist of at least two adult leaders, a youth crew leader, and a majority of youth participants.
-A Northern Lights High Adventure Leader accompanies all crews.
+A Northern Lights High Adventure Trek Leader accompanies all crews.

-Large troops will be divided into smaller crews.
+Crew sizes larger than 10 people will be divided into smaller crews.
 Even though crews may know each other, they will have independent experiences while at Northern Lights High Adventure to maintain the integrity of the wilderness program.